 LICENSING AGREEMENTS

 Alviero Martini started his fashion career in 1990, creating a line of travel accessories to reflect his wanderlust.
-After enjoying success with his Classe collection that focused on map prints, he launched a new line in 2005 featuring ‘Passport’ and ‘Urban’ prints.
+After enjoying success with his 1ª Classe collection that focused on map prints, he launched a new line in 2005 featuring ‘Passport’ and ‘Urban’ prints.
 From S/S19, Martini entered a licensing agreement with B.A.V.
-Shoes to create and distribute the ALV by Alviero Martini footwear line; the S/S20 collection will be presented at theMICAM in September 2019, with a view to grow in Italy and then expand in the EU and US.
+Shoes to create and distribute the ALV by Alviero Martini footwear line; the S/S20 collection will be presented at theMICAM in September 2019, with a view to grow in Italy and then expand in the EU and the US.
 The brand’s accessories line is licensed by Milano Fashion.

 www.bavshoes.it